Tuition & Financial Aid

 Muskegon Catholic Central is committed to providing excellence in Catholic faith formation and academics at an affordable cost.
 It is our hope that every students who wants to attend Muskegon Catholic Central will be able to do so.
 Thanks to the generosity of the Diocese of Grand Rapids, members of the our Catholic Community and the Muskegon Catholic Education Foundation, there are many opportunities for Scholarships and tuition assistance.

 A family’s need for financial aid is determined each year by the Muskegon Catholic Central Scholarship Committee.
 The committees utilizes key information supplied by SMART AID.
 The report generated by SMART AID provides the committee with a calculated “need” per family by considering factors such as family size, income and expenses, and assets and liabilities.
-All families interested in applying for financial aid are encouraged to complete and submit the SMART AID online application as early as possible.
-All aid is awarded on a first come first served basis.
-Please call the Muskegon Catholic Business Office at 231.755.2201, x 3400 with questions.
-We are interested in providing any assistance needed in completing the SMART AID online application.
+Any new family interested in applying for financial aid should contact Carmen Mitchell (email@example.com) prior to starting an application, otherwise, they will accrue a $35 application fee.
+Once you have connected with Mrs. Mitchell you are encouraged to complete and submit the SMART AID online application as early as possible.
+All aid is awarded on a first-come first-served basis.
+Please call the Muskegon Catholic Business Office regarding financial award questions, 231.755.2201, ext# 3400.

 Thanks to the generosity of our donors, over 20 scholarships are available from the Muskegon Catholic Education Foundation.
 A student’s financial aid package may be comprised of one or several of these scholarships.
 Click here for a list of scholarships and the criteria that must be met to qualify for each one.
 In addition to the criteria listed, financial need is also a determining factor in the award process.
 Therefore a Smart Aid application is required to qualify.